Loans Mortgages

 For many homeowners, this solution can be appealing because it offers access to equity today without requiring monthly payments.
 With origination fees starting at 3% and forfeiting a percentage of your home's growth in value, this financing could be an expensive option.

-Before making a decision on Hometap vs. Point, consider reading our HELOC or home equity loan comparison article.
+I recommend that before making a decision on Hometap vs. Point, compare your HELOC or home equity loan options to make the right choice.
 These options may be less expensive with lower upfront costs and without requiring that you share in your home's appreciation.